 Do you have a spouse who is not working or is earning a low income?

-If your spouse is either not working or earning a low income, it’s likely their super is significantly lower than your own.
+If your spouse is either not working, or earning a low income, their super may be significantly lower than your own.

-Generally, women are more likely to have insufficient super when they retire – in Australia, women retire with around half as much super as men on average.* This could be due to various factors such as lower incomes, career breaks to care for children and family, and working part time.
+Generally, women are more likely to have insufficient super when they retire – on average, in Australia women retire with around half as much super as men.
+This could be due to various factors such as lower incomes, career breaks to care for children and family, and working part time.

-If you do have a spouse who is not working or is earning a low income, you can help by making a spouse contribution, which is an effective way to boost their super, and may also reduce the tax you need to pay.
+If you do have a spouse who is not working, or is earning a low income as defined by the Australian Tax Office, you can help by making a spouse contribution, which is an effective way to boost their super, and may also reduce the tax you need to pay.

 How to make a spouse contribution